The STAR Program

 • STAR Test-Only: can only test vehicles, including directed vehicles and gross-polluting vehicles; and

 • STAR Test-and-Repair: can test and repair vehicles, including directed vehicles and gross-polluting vehicles.
 Also must provide repair assistance services under BAR’s CAP Program.
+However, they cannot force you to provide CAP repairs.
+You just must be signed up and authorized to do so.

 Stations do not have to be STAR certified but only STAR certified stations may inspect directed vehicles and gross-polluting vehicles.